Current IACAT President:

 As I am sure you are all aware, there is now substantial interest in the use of computer technology to support the assessment of individuals in a widening array of cognitive and non-cognitive domains.
 These are very exciting times, and the International Association for Computerized Adaptive Testing (IACAT) has been in the forefront communicating advances in the field.
-In June 2019 in Minneapolis, Minnesota (USA), we will again be hosting a meeting of the organizations to present the newest ideas about technical advances and innovative applications of the methodology.
+In June 2019 in Minneapolis, Minnesota (USA), we will again be hosting a meeting of the organization to present the newest ideas about technical advances and innovative applications of the methodology.
 We already have commitments from internationally recognized leaders in the field to give keynote addresses about their perspectives on the newest advances.
 We will also be honoring David Weiss at this meeting for his many years of contributions to computerized adaptive testing (CAT) and to the field of psychometrics in general.
 He will be giving a presentation on his views on work in this field.

 The conference will also have workshops on a variety of topics and some planned symposia that highlight applications of computer technology to testing.
 In addition, there will be paper presentations by a cross section of persons working in the field.
 Please plan to make a submission so we can learn about your work.
 Finally, we are planning several interesting activities so that you can enjoy the beautiful areas around Minneapolis/St Paul.
 Please make your plans to come to the conference to honor David Weiss, learn about the newest innovations, and interact with colleagues who are working in this field.
 The IACAT Board is doing its best to make this an informative and enjoyable meeting.

 Alina von Davier (ACT, Inc.)